-Your child must also be able to climb and remove clothing.
-And he or she must be able to talk enough to communicate with you about the need to use the toilet.
+Your child must also be able to remove clothing and climb onto and use the toilet with some help.
+And your child must be able to communicate with you about the need to use the toilet.

 Your child may be physically ready to toilet train after 18 months of age.
 But emotional readiness may take more time.
 Your child must want to use the toilet.
-And he or she must be willing to cooperate with you during the toilet-training process.
-For example, training typically does not go well if your child is in the stage where "no" is his or her automatic response to every request.
+And your child must be willing to cooperate with you during the toilet-training process.
+For example, training often doesn't go well if your child is in the stage where "no" is their automatic response to every request.

 Your child shows emotional readiness for toilet training in several ways.
-He or she may:
+Your child may:

 - Be eager to please and able to follow simple directions.

 - Tell you that they want to use the toilet or wear underwear instead of diapers.

 - Like to be neat and tidy.
 Many children go through a period where they like being clean and organized.